See Session & Pricing Below:

 What is a Trust?

-With a Trust, the Grantor transfers the assets while the Grantor is still alive.
-However, rather than transfer them to the heirs and beneficiaries, the Grantor transfers the assets to a Trust.
+With a Trust, the Grantor transfers all possible assets under the umbrella of the Trust, while the Grantor is still alive.
 Most often a Grantor appoints oneself the Acting Trustee to maintain control over the assets during their lifetime.
-Once he or she passes or has a diminished capacity, the person named as the Successor Trustee takes control of the assets and is responsible for maintaining the assets on behalf of the Grantor or transferring them to the heirs named in the Trust.
+Once the Grantor passes or has a diminished capacity, the person nominated as the Successor Trustee takes control of the assets and is responsible for maintaining the assets on behalf of the Grantor or transferring them to the heirs named in the Trust.
 We offer a Joint Revocable Trust for Spouses looking to join their estate portfolio.
-Often necessary when creating a Trust, a Pour Over Will & Quit Claim Deed will be discussed simultaneously with discussions regarding a Trust.

 Disadvantages: Upfront, a Revocable Trust is often more time consuming and costly than its Last Will & Testament counterpart in order to avoid the cost and delay of probate.
 You have the option to include your financial accounts under the protection of the Trust.
 Few banks require one to change the account itself; therefore, if you have auto pay set up or checks, there is a possibility you may need to change over to the new account.
-To transition property, a Quit Claim Deed would be filed (See Deeds); however, I do warn clients, if you were to deed the home to the Trust, and there is a mortgage on the home, the county will take a document stamp fee.
-Additionally, a Trust often requires a Pour Over Will, see below.
+To transition property, a Quit Claim Deed would be filed.
+(See Deeds) Often necessary when creating a Trust, a Pour Over Will & Quit Claim Deed will be discussed simultaneously with discussions regarding a Trust.

-There are two main differences between a Last Will and Testament and a Revocable Trust.
-An executor of a Will must file the Will in probate court and transfer assets through the probate process.
-With a Trust, the Successor Trustee does not have to go through probate court, and can make asset transfers without court supervision.
-Accordingly, a Trust may save the estate money by not having to pay out probate costs.
-It is also important to keep in mind, without court supervision, there is is little accountability if assets are transferred improplerly.
-The second major difference is, in Florida, when a Will is probated, the Will and other court documents become public record.
-In a Trust, this does not occur, making a Trust a desirable option for those individuals who value privacy.
-However, if there are assets left with the estate not named in the Trust, the assets will be devised according to Florida intestacy laws.
-Generally, a Pour Over Will is necessary to ensure all assets are devised pursuant to the Testator's intent.
+1) An executor of a Will must file the Will in probate court and transfer assets through the probate process.
+With a Trust, the Successor Trustee does not have to go through Probate Court, and can make asset transfers without Court supervision.
+Accordingly, a Trust may save the estate money by not having to pay out probate costs, attorneys, etc. It is also important to keep in mind, without Court supervision, there is is little accountability if assets are transferred improperly.

 Pour Over Will: